f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 r5000 Series Multitenancy
 ==========================

-Each r5000 appliance has 32 vCPU’s, however 6 of those vCPU’s are dedicated to the F5OS layer.
-This leaves 26 vCPU’s left over for use by tenants on the r5900, 18 vCPU's for the r5800, and 12 vCPU's for the r5600.
-You can dedicate all vCPU’s to one large tenant, or you can allocate smaller numbers of vCPU’s per tenant so that you can deploy many tenants.
-Below are examples of the total number of vCPU's supported for each r5000 platform.
+Each r5000 appliance has 32 vCPUs, however 6 of those vCPUs are dedicated to the F5OS layer.
+This leaves 26 vCPUs left over for use by tenants on the r5900, 18 vCPUs for the r5800, and 12 vCPUs for the r5600.
+You can dedicate all vCPUs to one large tenant, or you can allocate smaller numbers of vCPUs per tenant so that you can deploy many tenants.
+Below are examples of the total number of vCPUs supported for each r5000 platform.

-The r5900 has 32 vCPU's total, 6 vCPU's reserved for F5OS, and 26 vCPU's left over for use by tenants:
+The r5900 has 32 vCPUs total, 6 vCPUs reserved for F5OS, and 26 vCPUs left over for use by tenants:

 .. image:: images/rseries_multitenancy/image6.png
   :align: center
   :scale: 80%

-The r5800 has 32 vCPU's total, 8 vCPU's are disabled via licensing, 6 vCPU's reserved for F5OS, and 18 vCPU's left over for use by tenants:
+The r5800 has 32 vCPUs total, 8 vCPUs are disabled via licensing, 6 vCPUs reserved for F5OS, and 18 vCPUs left over for use by tenants:

 .. image:: images/rseries_multitenancy/image7.png
   :align: center
   :scale: 40%

-The r5600 has 32 vCPU's total, 14 vCPU's are disabled via licensing, 6 vCPU's reserved for F5OS, and 12 vCPU's left over for use by tenants.
+The r5600 has 32 vCPUs total, 14 vCPUs are disabled via licensing, 6 vCPUs reserved for F5OS, and 12 vCPUs left over for use by tenants.
 Note there is a max of 8 tenants:

 .. image:: images/rseries_multitenancy/image8.png
   :align: center